 The researchers behind the study expressed concern that people were passing up beans because of concerns about gassiness, despite beans being a low-cost, nutrient-rich, plant-based source of protein that lowers cholesterol and reduces the risk of chronic disease.
 They concluded that “concerns about excessive flatulence from eating beans may be exaggerated” and “It is important to recognize there is individual variation in response to different bean types.”
 The study was relatively small, comprising only 86 people, but there’s consensus among experts that not everyone farts up a storm after eating beans.

 But beans do make some people fart.
 Why, exactly?
 Any gassiness you do experience after eating beans is likely the culprit of their high fiber intake and the presence of a complex sugar called raffinose, both of which are hard to digest.
 “It goes to most of the body undigested until it reaches the large intestine, where bacteria breaks it down, producing methane gas in the process,” says Escobar.
 In the aforementioned study, participants were more likely to report farting more after eating pinto beans, which have more fiber than black-eyed peas.

-Still, gas is not a necessary side effect of fiber, and if it is, it’s likely to subside over time.
-While 50 percent of study participants reported farting more often during the first week of eating pinto beans, that number dropped to 6 percent by the second week.
-By the third week, 70 percent of participants said eating the same amount of beans no longer made them gassy.
+Still, gas is not a necessary side effect of fiber, and if it does occur, it’s likely to subside over time.
+Although 50% of study participants reported farting more often during the first week of eating pinto beans, that number dropped to 6% by the second week.
+By the third week, 70% of participants said eating the same amount of beans no longer made them gassy.

 Escobar says that gas is a normal, healthy part of digestion.
 It’s not a cause for concern unless it comes with stomach pain or severely limits daily activities.
-In that case, Escoba says you might consider consulting a doctor to rule out leaky gut, irritable bowel syndrome (IBS) or Crohn’s disease, as people with these conditions are advised to avoid legumes, which can trigger symptoms.
+In that case, Escobar says you might consider consulting a doctor to rule out leaky gut, irritable bowel syndrome (IBS), or Crohn’s disease, as people with these conditions are advised to avoid legumes, which can trigger symptoms.